nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 <div markdown="span" class="alert alert-info">

-:bulb: The overall **design goal** of the Schedule subsystem is to expose a **single** `ObservableList<ScheduleItem>` through the `Model#getScheduleItemList()` method for the Logic and UI Components to access and display.
-This list includes both `Appointment` and `AppointmentSlot` objects sorted in chronological order so that it can be directly displayed in-order by the UI, unifying the ordering maintenance to the Model component.
+:bulb: The overall **design goal** of the Schedule subsystem is to expose a **single** list of `ScheduleItem` objects through the `Model#getScheduleItemList()` method for the Logic and UI Components to access and display.<br> This list includes both `Appointment` and `AppointmentSlot` objects sorted in **chronological** order so that it can be directly used by external classes, unifying the ordering maintenance to the Model component.

 </div>